Killinskillz69/Nineteen69-paystring.crypto.com-/Sharding-FAQ.md

 No. Suppose there is a scheme where there exists an object S representing the state (S could possibly be a hash) possibly as well as auxiliary information ("witnesses") held by individual users that can prove the presence of existing state objects (eg. S is a Merkle root, the witnesses are the branches, though other constructions like RSA accumulators do exist).
 There exists an updating protocol where some data is broadcasted, and this data changes S to change the contents of the state, and also possibly changes witnesses.

-Suppose some users has the witnesses for a set of N objects, and M of them are updated.
+Suppose some user has the witnesses for a set of N objects in the state, and M of the objects are updated.
 After receiving the update information, the user can check the new status of all N objects, and thereby see which M were updated.
 Hence, the update information itself encoded at least ~M * log(N) bits of information.
-Hence, the update information that everyone needs for receive to implement the effect of M transactions must necessarily be of size O(M).[14](#ftnt_ref14)
+Hence, the update information that everyone needs for receive to implement the effect of M transactions must necessarily be of size O(M).
+[14](#ftnt_ref14)

 ### So this means that we can actually create scalable sharded blockchains where the cost of making anything bad happen is proportional to the size of the entire validator set?